Can you overdose on caffeine?

 In this article, we look at official advice on how much caffeine people can consume, sources of caffeine, and treatment and prevention of an overdose.

-We also examine what caffeine is and the risk factors, likelihood, and symptoms of a caffeine overdose.
+We also examine what caffeine is, as well as the risk factors, likelihood, and symptoms of a caffeine overdose.

 A person is more likely to overdose on caffeine by taking a dietary supplement than by drinking coffee.